Our Mission: To provide excellent educational experiences to the students attending the Bayport – Blue Point Union Free School District

 Carol is an educator who has lived the past 33 years in our community.
 Carol has five children all of whom are BBP graduates.
 She has served sixteen years on the BBP Board of Education and brings that experience to the SEED Foundation.

-Kate is a mother of four BBP students.
-She works as doula, supporting women through postpartum and breastfeeding.
+Kate is a mother of four current BBP students.
 She is a St. Joseph’s College graduate and a former sales and marketing professional at a local design firm.
-Kate is entering her 8th year of service on the executive board of the Blue Point Elementary (BPE) PTA .
-This is her 4th year as Chairman of the BPE PTA sponsored Arts in Education Program.
+Kate is entering her 12th year of service on the executive board of the Blue Point Elementary (BPE) PTA .
+This is her 5th year as Chairperson of the BPE PTA sponsored Arts in Education Program.
 She also has served as the Membership chairman and as Secretary.
 Kate has been a resident of Blue Point for over 20 years.
+She is proud to be one of the founding members of the SEED Foundation, as public education is something she feels passionately about.

 Tony is a Family Practice Physician in the community for the past twenty five years.
 He is a former member of the BBP Board of Education, and father of three BBP graduates who are now all college graduates.
 He currently serves on the Suffolk County and New York State Athletic Safety Committees, and is a student at Columbia University’s Masters in Public Health Program.